ajkoi/voc/README.md

-# To learn irregular verbs (only french - english)
+# To learn irregular verbs (now only french - english)
 Documentation only in french

-# USE THE `mainv1.py` cuz its the only one who works now
+# USE THE `mainv1.py` because its the only one who works now

 ## coming soon :

-german irregular verbs
+german irregular verbs and
 other vocabulary (words)